nextthingco/docs/Gadget-docs/source/includes/_setup.md

 ## Install Docker

-<aside class="notice"> Gadget requires Docker version 17.06 or greater.
-If Docker is already installed check which version of Docker you have with the command `Docker -v`.</aside>
+**Note:** Gadget requires Docker version 17.06 or greater.
+If Docker is already installed check which version of Docker you have with the command `Docker -v`.

 Gadget makes use of [Docker's]((https://www.docker.com/)) container system.
 Dependent on your host computer's OS, download and install the appropriate version of Docker.